 Screenworks is a rolling publication, which means we publish as soon as contributions have been reviewed.
 We have several submissions in process so watch this space as new work will be published shortly.

-We are still accepting open submissions for Vol. 8.1.
-If you are interested in submitting your practice and want further advice, then please contact us on email@example.com with “Submissions” in the subject line.
+We are now accepting open submissions for both our rolling Volume 9.1 and our special issue Volume 9.2 on “Practice Pedagogy” (deadline 5 April).
+If you are interested in submitting your practice and want further advice, then please contact us on [email protected] with “Submissions” in the subject line.